BIA’s Whistleblower Reporting

 - BIA strictly prohibits all forms of Detrimental Conduct against Eligible Whistleblowers.

-- Detrimental Conduct means any actual or threatened act or omission that could cause a detriment to you (dismissal, harassment, demotion, etc).
+- Detrimental Conduct means any actual or threatened act or omission that could cause a detriment to you as a result of you making a disclosure.

 3.5.2.
 Protection of your identity and confidentiality